This article is designed to provide information on how to register as a Youth Volunteer and general information about becoming a Youth Volunteer.

 Youth Volunteers Screening Criteria include

-ELearning: Scouting Fundamentals & Wood Badge l for The Canadian Path
+eLearning: Scouting Fundamentals (including Respect in Sport for Activity Leaders) & Wood Badge l for The Canadian Path.

 Code of Conduct: When a Youth Volunteer receives access to his or her MyScouts account and registers as a Colony or Pack Scouter (these are the roles for a Youth Volunteer in MyScouts that can be selected directly – for other roles such as Deputy Youth Commissioner etc… the Group Commissioner will assign the role).
 The Code of Conduct must be agreed to and signed and will automatically appear in MyScouts the 1st time a Youth Volunteer logs in after completing registration to become a Volunteer.
 Agreeing to the Code of Conduct is agreeing to respect our safety guidelines and procedures.